 I want to present my haunted ouija board, whose hidden purpose is access control.
 When you move the planchette over the board, some letters trigger a vibration of the planchette.
 But only if you know the secret password will you be able to unlock the hidden stash whose lock is controlled by the board.
 This is achieved using some RFID and wireless technology, read on to find out the details!

 Disclaimer: all wooden components shown in this tutorial were provided to me by the person who asked me to design the electronics.
-FIXME UPDATE THIS
+FIXME UPDATE THISPrinciple of operation

 In this design, the ouija board itself is plain and ordinary but for RFID tags glued to its back so that they exactly overlap the letters.
 Then comes the planchette, which is hollow and filled with electronics - an Arduino Pro Mini with an RFID reader, an NRF24L01 radio module for wireless connectivity and a lithium battery with a charger.
 In addition, embedded in the planchette are charging pads and a reed switch for turning the electronics off when not in use, conserving the battery.